christopherbaxter/Stale-Device-reporting-for-AzureAD-hybrid-joined-workstations-when-working-remotely/README.md

 ![](https://github.com/christopherbaxter/StaleComputerAccounts/blob/main/Images/On-prem%20AD%20with%20Intune%20Data%20Blending%20Process.jpg)

+Below I use a term 'blend'.
+I dont realy know what to call this.
+It is similar to a SQL join function apparently.
+What is does is takes the 2 arrays, containing very different information, and joins the data based on a specific field, that is present in both arrays.
+I sort the data in the arrays in an attempt to speed up processing, I dont remember testing the performance though, it may not be needed.
+The sorting takes seconds so, I left it in.

 Now things start to get interesting.
 The script in this section 'blends' the previously extracted data.
-The data is matched using the 'objectGUID' from the on-prem data extraction with the 'AzureADDeviceID' from the Intune extract.
-Interestingly, the on-prem AD 'objectGUID' and the 'AzureADDeviceID' is the same.
+The data is matched using the 'objectGUID' (now 'azureADDeviceID') from the on-prem data extraction with the 'AzureADDeviceID' from the Intune extract.
+Interestingly, the on-prem AD 'objectGUID' and the 'AzureADDeviceID' is the same (as stated earlier).
 At least if the devices are Hybrid joined.
 I am unable to comment on other environments though.
 Your mileage may vary.

-I 'blend' the data in both 'directions'.
+I 'blend' the data in both 'directions' (first using the Intune extract as the left array and the on-prem as the right array then swopping the arrays).
 I noted that I got different numbers (object counts) so, for completeness, this process was born.
-This also creates a number of duplicate records.
+This also duplicates a lot of the data, but ensures that the data is as complete as possible.

 ### Data Deduplication and AzureAD Data Blending